bradwestness/bradwestness.github.io/_posts/2019/2019-01-15-tuesdays-with-bernie-no-8-namesakes.md

 While neither are as blatantly offensive as the Washington NFL team, they're still both incredibly lazy names whose iconography is problematic and we'd all be better off if they just changed their names.

-The fact that there were once Native Americans living where the teams now play is not unique to any given area of the country, and the origins of the team names were both essentially "started as a nickname by racists because there was a single Native American guy on the team at the time in 1910."
+The fact that there were once Native Americans living where the teams now play is not unique to any given area of the country, and the origins of the team names were both essentially "started as a nickname by racists in 1910 because there was a single Native American guy on the team at the time."

 #### Atlanta Braves
 Named for a term for Native American warriors.
 Do "the chop" incessantly whenever they're in the postseason.
 Get a different thing, guys.
 Atlanta was founded as the intersection of the Western and Atlantic railroads, and is now home to the world's busiest airport.
 Something relating to it's global status as a "hub" seems appropriate.